 Deal with your own feelings first

 Losing a loved one can bring up a lot of mixed emotions, which your child will naturally pick up on.
 Let them see that it’s ok to have these feelings but try to deal with yours before sitting down to explain the situation so that you can be there for them to provide reassurance and comfort in a calm manner.
+Get back your mental strength by taking up the pills of the delta 8 gummies under the doctor’s prescription that has given out good results in mental stability.

 Use language that your child will understand